usgin/sesar2parquet/MigrationNotes and lookup tables/MigrationWorkflowNotes.md

 ## platform_type-lkup
 convert to vocab table platform_type; name becomes label

+## primary_location_name
-## primary_location_name-lkup, locality, primary_location_type_lkup, location_description, locality_description --  Have to map distinct combinations of location-related fields to SESAR2024 locality.
+lkup, locality, primary_location_type_lkup, location_description, locality_description --  Have to map distinct combinations of location-related fields to SESAR2024 locality.
 2024 locality includes geographic, political, geologic features, e.g. place names, formation names, tectonic environments....
 Establishes context for sample collection.
 These are mixed between location_name and locality in SESAR2017 Should this be split into geographic/political locations and a separate table for geologic/tectonic sampled features?
 Need to make sample--> locality many to many.
 Geologic or tectonic units go in Geologic unit_verbatim field.
 Tectonic env should be location type.

 ## registrar_lkup -- not clear what this is for, is sequence of integers, not sequential.